 We practice a language rich curriculum through all areas of the curriculum.
 All children are taught the key vocabulary for each topic be that in history or science.
 Pre-teaching of vocabulary is sometimes used to ensure inclusivity for all children.
 Teachers also peg back t vocabuarly previously taught in other year groups to ensure that this is embedded.
 As part of each English lesson children are introduced to Word of the Day- where children see a picture linked to their topic or current class text.
 Children attempt to guess the word generating a range of appropriate words.
 The children then see the actual word, dicss its word class and syllables and may put it in the context of a sentence.
 As the week goes on children recap each previous word of the day to ensure consolidation.

-We teach cursive handwriting at St Nicholas.
-The children start to use lead ins and lead outs when they learn to form their letters in Reception and then learn to join their handwriting in Year One.
+In Reception class the focus is on correct formation and recognition of letters and numbers.
+When children are confident with this in Year 1, children are then taught how to join their letters where appropriate.
 Our expectation is that all children will be able to use joined cursive script by the end of Key Stage One.
 We encourage the children to take pride in the presentation of their written work and award them a pen licence once their script is formed correctly.

 Grammar is taught through a weekly guided session, from which skills are then practised and applied throughout the remaining English writing sessions during that week and we expect the skills learned to be applied to their writing across the curriculum.
 We encourage involvement from the parents by sending home weekly spelling and grammar activities for homework.